Collecting Data on Your App

 iprofiler provides a limited set of configuration options for defining what data to collect.

-Provides a list of all supported templates.
+Provides a list of all supported instruments.

 Executes the legacy Instruments command-line interface found in